progmem/notebook/README.md

 # Engineering Notebook

-This script creates a topic within the enginneering notebook that I use on a day-to-day basis.
+This script creates a topic within the engineering notebook that I use on a day-to-day basis.
 Topics are laid out in the following structure:

 ```
 topic_name/